Escape of Charles II: Flight from Worcester

 After the Battle of Worcester on 3 September 1651, Charles returned to his lodgings in Worcester, escaping by the back door as the Parliamentary forces arrived.
 He fled the city by St Martin's Gate to the north, in the company of Lord Wilmot, Lord Derby, Charles Giffard (or Gifford), and others.
 Charles wanted to travel to London rather than Scotland, which was the preferred destination of the majority of the party.
 He told only Wilmot of his plan, arranging to meet at the Three Cranes Tavern.
 At this point, night was falling, he had no shelter, and he needed the support of his small band of loyal officers.

 The royal party, in all about sixty mounted officers, initially headed north from Worcester, though their exact route is uncertain.
 The earliest written account is that of Blount, who mentions "Kinver Heath not far from Kidderminster" and Stourbridge.
 The group may have been the party of fugitives observed by Richard Baxter passing through Kidderminster.
 One interpretation identifies Kinver Heath as the heath of which Kinver Edge is a remnant, in which case the party would probably have crossed Cookley bridge and passed through Blakeshall.
 However, they would be unlikely to have gone from there to Stourbridge, as this would have involved them turning sharply east.
-An alternative explanation is that heath in question was that in the eastern part of the parish of Kinver, east of Caunsall, Whittington, Dunsley, and including Iverley.
+An alternative explanation is that the heath in question was that in the eastern part of the parish of Kinver, east of Caunsall, Whittington, Dunsley, and including Iverley.
 This extends beyond the boundary towards, Hagley, Pedmore, Oldswinford, and Wollaston.
 Willis-Bund's interpretation was that they took the direct route to Stourbridge, though Hagley, but that would not have taken them through Kidderminster nor over anything that could be called Kinver Heath.

 At Kinver Heath, the party conferred and Lord Derby suggested Boscobel House in Shropshire as a safe place of refuge.
-Derby had himself been sheltered there the previous week by the Catholic tenants, the five Pendrell brothers, after the Battle of Wigan Lane.
+Derby had been sheltered there the previous week by the Catholic tenants, the five Pendrell brothers, after the Battle of Wigan Lane.
 The owner of Boscobel, Charles Giffard, who was himself accompanying the group, agreed but suggested that another house on his estate, White Ladies Priory, would be safer than Boscobel House itself.

-Having agreed on this plan, the party then diverted towards Stourbridge.
-The town was garrisoned by Parliamentary troops, but Charles was able to pass without the alarm being sounded.
+Having agreed on this plan, the party diverted towards Stourbridge.
+The town was garrisoned by Parliamentary troops but Charles was able to pass without the alarm being sounded.
 Heading north again, the party stopped briefly at Wordsley before arriving at White Ladies in the early hours of 4 September.